ArunPalaniappan/DDP-ME20B036-ATHENA-PINN/README.md

  ```
 ## Acknowledgements

-This work was carried out under the guidance of Prof. Balaji Srinivasan, Department of Data Science and Artificial Intelligence, IIT Madras.
+This work was carried out under the guidance of Prof. Balaji Srinivasan, Department of Data Science and Artificial Intelligence, Indian Institute of Technology Madras.